-In December 2021, at EB39, the Unitaid Executive Board adopted resolution n°1 approving an operating budget of US\$ 30.9 million for the 2022 calendar year.
+In December 2022, at EB41, the Unitaid Executive Board adopted resolution n°2 approving an operating budget of US\$ 31.1 million for the 2023 calendar year.
 In August of each year, as part of the exercise to set the next year's budget, a review is undertaken by the Secretariat in order to forecast expected spend through the end of the year against the current year's approved budget.
-In 2022 the notable differences of the budget to actuals (those greater than 10%) are that we (1) spent less on carbon offsets as we were able to purchase high quality offsets at a lower price than originally forecasted; (2) grant travel, which is included as part of the Grants (non-disb) budget line, returned at a slower-than-anticipated pace due to the emergence of the Omicron variant at the end of 2021; and (3) in BDMI the amount budgeted for landscapes was 30% utilized as we had expertise in house, and the investment case was contracted for 25% less than originally budgeted.
+In 2023 the notable difference of the budget to actuals (those greater than 10%) are that during the mid-point of the Functional Review (under the SDIS budget line), the need to conduct additional work to inform the conclusions emerged as a result of Board Committee discussions.